Cloud9 IDE: Features

-About
+History

-Founded in 2010, and based in San Francisco and Amsterdam, Cloud9 IDE was a privately held company.
-Cloud9 IDE raised $5.5 million in Series A funding from Accel Partners and product development software company Atlassian Software.
+Cloud9 was founded in 2010 by Rik Arends and Ruben Daniels.
+It was set up as one of the first software as a service platforms, allowing an IDE in the cloud.
+The founders raised $5 million in funding, from Accel Partners and product development software company Atlassian Software.

-On July 14, 2016, Cloud9 announced that it had been acquired by Amazon.com.
+On July 14, 2016, Cloud9 announced that it had been acquired by Amazon.com, and would be integrated into its Amazon Web Services.
+Amazon later ended new signups to the service on July 25, 2024.

 Usage

 Cloud9 is the native IDE for the BeagleBone Black single-board computer, which is primarily programmed in an extension of Node.js called Bonescript.